Clonmany railway station: History

 The station played an important role in transporting troops to several British Army bases that were situated in the vicinity of Clonmany.
 During the first world war, the Glenfield Training Camp was opened in Straid, just outside the village.
 Leenan and Dunree Forts were also nearby.
 During the War of Independence, in July 1921, railway workers refused to transport British Soldiers.
 The soldiers were removed from the train and sent back to Leenan fort.

 A man from Rooskey - Hugh O'Donnell - was convicted in January 1925 of stealing 9 stone of coal from the railway company.
-In his defence, O'Donnell said that he thought that the coal belonged to the British Military, who at the time, still occupied two forts nearby.
+In his defence, O'Donnell said that he thought that the coal belonged to the British Military, who at the time, still occupied two forts nearby in Leenan and Dunree.
 O'Donnell was found guilty and sentenced to one month's hard labour.

-In January 1935, a man from the Isle of Doagh - William McLaughlin - was arrested at the railway station when he was found in possession of 3 1/2 pounds of yeast.
-At the time, illicit brewing of alcohol was a significant element of the local economy.
-In order to possess large quantities of yeast, one was required to have a permit.
-Otherwise, the presumption was that if an individual had a large amount of yeast then it was being used for the production of Poteen.
-McLaughlin was convicted and fined £20.
+In January 1935, a man named William McLaughlin, hailing from the Isle of Doagh, was apprehended at the railway station for carrying 3 1/2 pounds of yeast without a permit.
+At that time, the underground distilling of alcohol played a significant role in the local economy.
+To possess substantial quantities of yeast, one needed an official authorization.
+Otherwise, the assumption was that such yeast was intended for the production of Poteen.
+Consequently, McLaughlin was found guilty and fined £20.